girip11/html_learning/mdn_html_notes/html_introduction/5_advanced_text_formatting.md

 ## Text strikethrough

-Text that are no longer relevant or deprecated are enclosed inside **&lt;s&gt;** element.
+Text that are no longer relevant or deprecated are enclosed inside `<s>` element.
 The text will be displayed with line through it.

 ```HTML
 <p>From rails 5, <code><s>before_filter</s></code> is deprecated and should be replaced with <code>before_action</code></p>